cjacker/opensource-toolchain-bouffalo-lab/README.md

 Then you can download the firmware:

 ### with BLFlashCommand

-BLFlashCommand read the 'flash_prog_cfg.ini' as config file, please verify it is correct or not.
+BLFlashCommand read the 'flash_prog_cfg.ini' as config file, please setup it correctly, and use blink demos in this repo, just type:
-And just type:
 ```
 make flash
 ```